Management plan compartment 6

-Crookham Common (east & south of Old Thornford Road)
+Compartment 6 Crookham Common (east & south of Old Thornford Road)

 Compartment 6 lies at the southeastern end of the old airfield, its perimeter delimited by Old Thornford Road to the north west and west, Thornford Road to the east and south, and Crookham Hill/Brimpton Road at its northeast corner.
 A reasonably sized compartment (22.5 ha), it is criss-crossed by a number of informal paths and tracks.
 The compartment as a whole lies on the edge of the plateau as it starts to shelve away to the south.
 It is typified by large areas of secondary, mainly birch woodland and scrub interspersed with areas of remnant and restored heathland together with an alder gully and birch and oak woodland.
-The surrounding roads to some extent separate this compartment from the main area of the commons, and it is not currently (2010) withing the stock fence.
+The surrounding roads to some extent separate this compartment from the main area of the commons, and it is not currently (2013) within the stock fence.

-General Description and Evaluation of Ecology
+General description and evaluation of ecology

 Compartment 6 contains a variety of habitats.
 Subcompartment 6A, which covers the bulk of the area, includes some quite sizable areas of restored heathland bordered by secondary woodland and scrub.
 There are some fine mature specimens of oak and birch, notably on the common boundary to the south and parcels of mature oak coppice elsewhere.
 A small wet flush with willow and sphagnum, dense stands of gorse and small areas of both neutral and acid grassland provide a variety of botanical interest and habitat elsewhere.
-A number of the wider paths and tracks create excellent conditions for butterflies and a warm sheltered microclimate for other invertebrates, for which there are many nectar sources available (sp?).
+A number of the wider paths and tracks create excellent conditions for butterflies and a warm sheltered microclimate for other invertebrates, for which there are many nectar sources available including bramble, gorse, broom, hawthorn and heathers.
 Notable vascular plants present include wild daffodil, an ancient woodland indicator, on the far west of the compartment and common spotted orchid on the area of rabbit-grazed neutral grassland in the north east corner.
 Typical bird species here include Dartford warbler, nightjar, chiffchaff, woodlark and blackcap.
-There is good potential for improving this compartment to benefit typical heathland species whilst not detrimentally affecting those birds that rely on fairly dense thickets of scrub, small trees and mature woodland.
-This would also benefit several of the reptile species present on this site, notably adder, common lizard and slow worm. nightingale
+There is good potential for improving this compartment to benefit typical heathland species whilst not detrimentally affecting those birds (e.g. nightingale) that rely on fairly dense thickets of scrub, small trees and mature woodland.
+This would also benefit several of the reptile species present on this site, notably adder, common lizard and slow worm.

 BAP habitats